Psalms 39:1–6

 • : Job also prays from the frailty of human life, sorrow, divine pressure, and the desire for relief before death.

-• : Jacob's description of His life as pilgrimage provides patriarchal background for David's confession that He is a sojourner before God like His fathers.
+• : Jacob's description of his life as pilgrimage provides patriarchal background for David's confession that he is a sojourner before God like his fathers.

 • : The land and life of Israel are framed by sojourner status before the Lord, matching Psalm 39's posture of dependent residence before God.